Maggggie/jargon/drafts/component1.md

 # Exposing Visualforce in a Lightning Component

-This article is intended as an aid in building your first Salesforce Lightning Component.
 In this post, we will cover duplicating an existing Visualforce Page as a Lightning Component.
 Specifically, we will create a Chatter feed component to use in a Napili template.

-To complete this tutorial, you'll need a developer/demo org ready, to allow you to follow along.
+To complete this tutorial, you'll need a developer/demo org to help you follow along.

 ### 1. Create the Visualforce Page: